Getting a medical certificate

 Why you need to give us a medical certificate

-If you’re sick or injured, you may get a temporary incapacity exemption from your full time study or apprenticeship requirements.
-You’ll need to give us a medical certificate from your doctor.
-This can be either a medical practitioner or specialist.
-This helps us decide if you can get an exemption.
+If you’re sick or injured, you may get a temporary incapacity exemption from your requirements.
+You’ll need to give us a medical certificate so we can work out if we’ll either:

 - caring for someone who needs to self-isolate.